wp-plugins/updraftplus/readme.txt

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3, Dropbox, Google Drive, Rackspace Cloud, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

+* Thousands of users: widely tested and reliable (over 115,000 downloads).
+Ranks 102 on rankwp.com out of 24,000 plugins (top 0.5%).
+* Top-quality: ranks 38th out of 24,000 plugins for quality on rankwp.com (top 0.25% - last checked 26th April 2013).
 * Supports backups to Amazon S3, Dropbox, Google Drive, Rackspace Cloud Files, FTP (including SSL), email, SFTP and WebDAV
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule